Kuzma Andrianov

 Kuzma Andrianovich Andrianov (Кузьма Андрианович Андрианов; 28 December 1904 — 13 March 1978) was a Soviet and Russian chemist and professor of Moscow Power Engineering Institute.
 Hero of Socialist Labour (1969).
+Four Stalin Prizes (1943, 1946, 1950, 1953).

 Biography

 Kuzma Andrianovich Andrianov was born on 28 December 1904 (5 December in Old Style), 1904 in Kondrakovo village (now Zubtsovsky District, Tver Oblast, Russia).
 In 1930 he graduated from Chemical Faculty of Moscow State University.
 From 1929 to 1954 he worked at the All-Russian Electrotechnical Institute.
 In 1930—1932 he taught at Moscow Tannery Institute, in 1933—1941 — at D. Mendeleev University of Chemical Technology of Russia, in 1941—1959 at MPEI (professor since 1946).

 In 1946-1953 he worked at the All-Russian Institute Of Aviation Materials.
 Since 1959 he was the Head of the Department of Polymer Synthesis at the Moscow Lomonosov Moscow State Institute of Molecular Biology.
 Since 1954 he also worked at Nesmeyanov Institute of Organoelement Compounds.

 He was an Academician of the Academy of Sciences of the Soviet Union (1964; Corresponding Member since 1953), a member of CPSU since 1949 and an Honorary member of the Budapest Polytechnic University since 1965.
 He also was a Hero of Socialist Labour and a laureate of Lenin Prize.

 He died on 13 March 1978 in Moscow and was at Novodevichy Cemetery.